gbyonivo/sky/README.md

 # Sky Pluto

-Sky Pluto is simple application that reads betting data from an api and simulates to an extents the behaviour of a betting site using React, Redux Sagas, Websockets, CSSModules and Jest for testing.
+Sky Pluto is simple application that reads betting data from an api and simulates to an extents the behaviour of a betting site.

+## Technologies Used
+React,

+Redux Sagas for handling data, api calls and websocket feeds, Websockets,

+CSSModules to maanage my style sheets,

+Jest for testing.

 ## Getting Started